Low frequency

 Low frequency (LF) is the ITU designation for radio frequencies (RF) in the range of 30–300 kHz.
 Since its wavelengths range from 10–1 km, respectively, it is also known as the kilometre band or kilometre waves.
+Frequencies immediately below LF are denoted very low frequency (VLF), while the next band of higher frequencies is known as the medium frequency (MF) band.

 LF radio waves exhibit low signal attenuation, making them suitable for long-distance communications.
 In Europe and areas of Northern Africa and Asia, part of the LF spectrum is used for AM broadcasting as the "longwave" band.
 In the western hemisphere, its main use is for aircraft beacons, navigation (LORAN, mostly defunct), information, and weather systems.
 A number of time signal broadcasts also use this band.
 The main mode of transmission used in this band is ground waves, in which LF radio waves travel just above the Earth's surface, following the terrain.
 LF ground waves can travel over hills, and can travel far beyond the horizon, up to several hundred kilometers from the transmitter.

 Propagation

 Atmospheric radio noise increases with decreasing frequency.
 At the LF band and below, it is far above the thermal noise floor injected by amplifier circuits in the receiver, so weak signals can be amplified in the receiver to compensate with no perceivable increase in the noise (see SNR).
 Consequently, for reception, even inefficient antennas much smaller than the wavelength are adequate.

 Because of their long wavelength, low frequency radio waves can diffract over obstacles like mountain ranges and travel beyond the horizon, following the contour of the Earth.
 This mode of propagation, called ground wave, with the radio waves traveling horizontally through the atmosphere just above the surface of the Earth, is the main mode in the LF band.
 Ground waves are absorbed by the Earth as they travel, so the signal strength (power density) decreases exponentially with distance from the transmitting antenna, limiting transmission distance.
 The attenuation of signal strength with distance is lower than at higher frequencies.
 Low frequency ground waves can be received up to 2000 km from the transmitting antenna.
 Ground waves must be vertically polarized (the electric field is vertical while the magnetic field is horizontal), so vertical monopole antennas are used for transmitting.

 Low frequency waves can also occasionally travel long distances by reflecting from the ionosphere (the actual mechanism is one of refraction), although this method, called skywave or "skip" propagation, is not as common as at higher frequencies.
 Reflection occurs at the ionospheric E layer or F layers.
-Skywave signals can be detected at distances exceeding 300 km from the transmitting antenna.
+Skywave signals can be detected at distances exceeding 3000 km from the transmitting antenna.